jpoehnelt/blog/src/posts/2022-behind-the-rocks-50k.md

     1. Drank full 500ml bottle water
     1. Refilled 500ml bottle with water

-Unfortunately, I did have an unplanned bathroom stop around mile 20 that cost me nearly 5 minutes.
+Unfortunately, I did have an unplanned bathroom stop around mile 20 that cost me nearly 5 minutes. :shit:

 My quick turnarounds in aid stations, especially Gatherer Canyon made a substantial difference.
 It also seems the front of the pack struggled later in the race.